IBMStreams/streamsx.documentation/docs/4.2/messaging/mq-create-objects-bindings-sample.markdown

 ---

 ## Introduction
- Streams messaging toolkit provides operators for sending and receiving messages from WebSphere MQ.
+ Streams JMS toolkit provides operators for sending and receiving messages from WebSphere MQ.
 This article shows a simple sample for creating WebSphere MQ administered objects and generating bindings file.

 ## Skill Level
 Readers of this article is expected to have basic understanding WebSphere MQ.